Contact Us: [email protected]

 Submitting your petition to graduate is a requirement for every student.
 About a semester before your final term, you will be reminded by your Program Coordinator to submit your petition to graduate.
 Once completed, your Academic Coordinator will review your academic record and contact you if there are any outstanding requirements or issues.

-If you are planning on participating in the commencement ceremony (which means walking in your cap and gown here on campus), you will be invited to come to the University of San Diego in the month of May to participate in the ceremony.
+If you are planning on participating in the commencement ceremony (which means walking in your cap and gown here on campus), you will be invited to come to the University of San Diego to participate in the ceremony.
 Commencement details and information will be sent from your Student Success Team around the month of February.
-Please note, there is only one commencement ceremony each academic year.
-Fall graduates will be invited to the commencement ceremony the May after they graduate, while Summer graduates will be invited to the commencement ceremony the May before they graduate.

-The registrar will process their final audit of the degrees 6-8 weeks after grades are posted for your final semester.
+The Registrar will process their final audit of the degrees 6-8 weeks after grades are posted for your final semester.
 Once the degree is conferred in the system, the Registrar will order your diploma from the vendor and the vendor will send it to you directly to the address that was listed on your petition to graduate.

-Mailing time is an additional 6-8 weeks from the date of order, and you will likely receive your diploma in the mail in 3-4 months after you have completed your degree requirements. *Please note, if your mailing address changes after you submit your Petition to Graduate, please notify the Graduate Records office at (619) 260-2217 or [email protected].
+The curriculum is a total of 37 units comprised of twelve 3-unit courses, three 0-unit capstone preparatory courses, and one 1-unit integrative capstone.
 Use the navigation arrows or dots below to view the three tracks in your program.

 This course will explore the application of machine learning (ML) to the health care setting.
 ML is a field of computer science that trains computers to recognize patterns in complex data sets and formulate predictions based upon designed algorithms.
 ML can be used to predict hospital readmission, identify patients who may develop hospital-acquired infections, and support diagnostic reasoning for clinicians.
 The course will explore various ML methods to design algorithms for solving common clinical problems.
 In addition, students will gain a basic understanding of how ML methods can learn from data to find underlying patterns useful for prediction, classification, clustering, and exploratory data analysis.